-The structure and mechanism of the dynein/dynactin transport machine.
+The structural basis of cargo transport by the dynein/dynactin transport machine.

 Group Leader page

 Work on dynein has until recently been hindered by its large size and complexity.
-Now, however, the tools are becoming available that are allowing us to tackle its structure and address questions such as how it generates movement and how it interacts specifically with the many different cargos in carries.
-Dynein works together with a >23 subunit cofactor called dynactin that is built around a filament of an actin-like protein called Arp1.
-How dynactin is assembled and how all its components contribute to dynein function is not yet known.
+Now, however, the tools are becoming available that are allowing us to tackle its structure and address questions such as how it generates movement, how it interacts specifically with the many different cargos in carries and how it can be hijacked by viruses.

-This PhD project will use structural approaches (cryo-electron microscopy and cryo-electron tomography), together with protein biochemistry and single molecule fluorescence microscopy to investigate the role dynactin plays in dynein transport.
-It will also address the question of how the dynactin complex is assembled.
+This PhD project will use structural approaches (cryo-electron microscopy and cryo-electron tomography), together with protein biochemistry and single molecule fluorescence microscopy to investigate how dynein selects the cargos it carries.

 Urnavicius, L., Zhang, K., Diamant, A.G., Motz, C., Schlager, M.A., Yu, M., Patel, N.A., Robinson, C.V. and Carter, A.P.
 (2015)

 The structure of the dynactin complex and its interaction with dynein.

 Schmidt, H., Zalyte, R., Urnavicius, L. and Carter, A.P.
 (2015)